 Kahneman goes on to write:

-Men acted on their useless ideas significantly more often than women, as a result women achieved better investment… Click To Tweet
+Men acted on their useless ideas significantly more often than women, as a result women achieved better investment results than men Click To Tweet

 They showed that men acted on their useless ideas significantly more often than women, and that as a result women achieved better investment results than men.